Neutral / cushion / high arch

 The heel of the shoe is also compromised by the Airmesh and is very comfortable.
 It does a good job in preventing my heel from sliding up or forward.

-The heel of the shoe
+The collar and heel area of the shoe

 While it is still very minimal, the area around the heel has 21mm of cushion to prevent any discomfort while running.
 I am always looking for the perfect balance between minimal and comfortable, which this shoe succeeds in.